Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 02:24

 Yes, indeed.
-Very much.
-We reminding him with the stroke was learning to speak more [phonetic 02:33].
-Well, with my homework [phonetic], again, all sorts of things.
-There are strategizing, and then all sorts of days when the back injury.
-And when they are helping me in UIS as well.
+Very much so.
+The main thing with my stroke was learning to speak more.
+Well, with the help of my wife to eat again.
+And all sorts of things with the back injury.
+And with the NDIS as well.
 That’s been helpful as well for a great extent.

 Chantelle Ellem 02:54